MicrosoftDocs/machine-learning-server-docs/microsoft-r/rserver-install-hadoop-805.md

 Each user should ensure that the appropriate user directories exist, and if necessary, create them with the following shell commands:

-		hadoop fs -mkdir /user/RevoShare/$USER
+		$ hadoop fs -mkdir /user/RevoShare/$USER
-		hadoop fs -chmod uog+rwx /user/RevoShare/$USER
+		$ hadoop fs -chmod uog+rwx /user/RevoShare/$USER
-		mkdir -p /var/RevoShare/$USER
+		$ mkdir -p /var/RevoShare/$USER
-		chmod uog+rwx /var/RevoShare/$USER
+		$ chmod uog+rwx /var/RevoShare/$USER

 The HDFS directory can also be created in a user’s R session (provided the top-level /user/RevoShare has the appropriate permissions) using the following RevoScaleR commands (substitute your actual user name for "username").

-Run these commands in a Revo64 session:
+Run the RevoScaleR commands in a Revo64 session.

 		$ cd MRS_Linux
 		$ Revo64